RuiGao9/RuiGao9.github.io/_pages/markdown.md

 - Where do you want to go?
 - How do you get yourself ready for the future adventures?

 I personally hope you all can think of below, the major attributes of leadership, in your life, and get "benefits" from them and also bring "benefits" to more people.
-They come from THINK and GROW RICH. <br>
+They come from THINK and GROW RICH.
 - Unwavering courage based upon knowledge of self, and of one's occupation.
 - Self-control.
 - A keen sense of justice.